JuicEcommerce/juicechain-nodejs/README.md

 #### Asset Name

 Asset names are unique in the whole network and limited to 32 character including the nodes prefix.
-Default separation character is `:` and only required once after the nodes name:
+Default separation character is `:` and only required once after the publishers name:

 *Example asset name, issued on the node "Demo"*
  ```
- demo:exampleassetname
+ publisherID:exampleassetname
  ```

-A special case are Master and Child assets. *Master assets need to end with  `#` Hashtag.*
+A special case are Master and Child assets. *Master assets need to end with  `:0` index.*
  ```
  // Master Asset Name
- demo:examplemaster#
+ demo:examplemaster:0

- // Child assets can occupy all left character space after the hashtag
+ // Child assets can occupy all left character space after the second separator
- demo:examplemaster#1
+ demo:examplemaster:1
  ```

  > Regex for Asset name